YOU ARE HERE Pest Watch > Scale insect control

 Scale insect control

-The adult scale insect is like a dark brown limpet, which attaches itself to the stem and branches of plants.
-It will attack a wide range of woody plants - including Japanese maples, bay trees, citrus (oranges and lemons), elaeagnus and numerous other trees , shrubs and even fruit trees and bushes.
+The adult scale insect is often like a dark brown limpet, which attaches itself to the stem and branches of plants.
+It will attack a wide range of woody plants - including Japanese maples, bay trees, citrus (oranges and lemons), elaeagnus and numerous other trees, shrubs, climbers, houseplants and fruit trees and bushes.
 It can even attack the leaves; hydrangea scale being the most recognised scale insect pest that does this.
 Hydrangea scale insect attacks have been very bad in recent years.

 The length of the lifecycle depends on temperature, but it normally takes around 10 weeks from egg to adult.